Punggol: Punggol 21

 A few months after the speech, Punggol 21, which was part of Cheng San Group Representation Constituency then, became an election carrot for the People's Action Party (PAP) to beat a Workers' Party team led by J.B.
 Jeyaretnam and Tang Liang Hong.
 At the general election in 1997, the five-man PAP team managed to retain Cheng San GRC with 54.8% of the valid votes.

 However, Punggol 21 did not materialise fully as Singapore's economy was affected by the Asian economic crisis in 1997.
 Although construction began the next year, it was stopped when demand for new flats fell sharply.
 Plans were again delayed when the construction industry in Singapore experienced financial troubles in 2003.
 As a result, only some 16,000 flats, out of the 80,000 planned units, have been built as at 2007.
 There was only one shopping mall in the estate, Punggol Plaza, and there were no recreational facilities like cinemas or swimming pools.
-As of January 2016, a second shopping mall in the estate, Waterway Point, has opened, and recreational facilities have since been planned within the estate.
+As of January 2016, a second shopping mall in the estate, Waterway Point, has opened, and many more recreational facilities have since been planned within the estate.